Introduction-

 Fig. Dye penetrant leak test-

-In this testing method, Ammonia and developer are used as a chemical, Where Ammonia is used as a tracer gas.
+In this testing method, Ammonia and developer are used as a chemical, whereas ammonia is used as a tracer gas.

 During the procedure, Ammonia is induced in the specimen and the powdered form developer is sprinkled on the outer surface of the suspected leakage area.

 A specimen is pressurized by air or gas until set pressure.
-Then isolation valve is removed from the supply pressure.
+The isolation valve is removed from the supply pressure.
 Then, pressure is monitored using a pressure gauge or sensor.

 If air or gas leaks, pressure formed inside the specimen drops.